RolandMarchand/lazarus-manor/content/posts/abortion/index.md

 - **anti-anti-abortion**: encompassing all abortion-related beliefs that do *not* consider it inherently immoral

 ## Disclaimer
-This article aims to demonstrate that six common anti-abortion arguments are either fallacious, self-contradictory, or false.
-The analysis will **only consider morality**, despite the debate's inherently political nature and potential policy implications.
-While policy seeks compromise by considering various factors beyond morality—such as economic considerations—this essay will not address those aspects.
+This article demonstrates that six common anti-abortion arguments are either fallacious, self-contradictory, or false.
+The analysis will **only consider morality**.
+Despite politics and policy being inherent to this debate, they are beyond the scope of this article.

-Although the article leans toward an anti-anti-abortion perspective, it does not make any definitive moral claims, as such assertions lie beyond the scope of this essay.
-This blog is **not targeting or attacking** any specific individuals or beliefs, but rather provides a safe and secular space for intellectual discourse.
+Although this article leans toward an anti-anti-abortion stance, it does not make any such moral claims, as this would be beyond the scope of this essay.
+This blog is **not targeting or attacking** any specific individuals or beliefs.
+It aims to be a safe and secular space for all individuals and ideas.

 ## Six Arguments
-### 1. Right to Life for the Unborn
+### COMPLETED 1.
+Right to Life for the Unborn

 >The core of the anti-abortion position is the belief that human life begins at conception and that the unborn child is a distinct individual with a right to life.
 This belief is based on the idea that, from the moment of conception, the fetus has its own DNA and the potential to develop into a full-grown human.
 >
 >Anti-abortion advocates argue that society has a moral responsibility to protect human lives.